Garobel/freeCodeCamp/README.md

-To write an effective algorithm, it helps to break a problem down into smaller parts, and think carefully about how to solve each part with code.
+To write an effective algorithm, it helps to break a problem down into smaller parts, think carefully about how to solve each part and then your coding tools.